freedomofpress/securedrop/docs/hardware.rst

 Network Switch
 ~~~~~~~~~~~~~~

-If your firewall has fewer than **four** NIC's, you will need an additional
+If your firewall has fewer than **four** NICs, you will need an additional
 Ethernet switch to perform installation and maintenance tasks with the *Admin
 Workstation*.
 This switch is generally useful because it allows you to connect
 the *Admin Workstation* to your firewall's LAN port without taking down either